KoelnAPI/data/data/landuse/it-nrw_33111-02ir/README.md

 ## Description

 Statistical data on land use in Cologne from 1994 through 2012.
 Figures in ar (1 ar = 100 square meters).
+Time interval: 1 year.

 The Landesdatenbank NRW (www.landesdatenbank.nrw.de) uses the key 33111-02ir for this statistic.
 XLS and CSV files under _source have been downloaded manually via the web interface.